near/near-cli-rs/docs/GUIDE.en.md

     sign-later
 ```

-The _near CLI_ is a great tool for training NEAR developers, as is everything that works in NEAR.
-For example, if you want to view more detailed information about the RPC calls being made and their parameters, simply run the CLI with the --teach-me flag:
+_near CLI_ is a great tool for understanding NEAR on the low level.
+For example, if you want to view more detailed information about the RPC calls being made and their parameters, simply run the CLI with the `--teach-me` flag:
 ```txt
 near --teach-me tokens \
     fro_volod.testnet \